unearthed/explore_australia/README.md

 You can run the test suite with `python setup.py test` from the package root directory.

+Head over to the `jupyter` folder to find notebooks to get you going with this data in Python.

 ## Targets: cleaned deposit locations

 As targets, we've provided 3034 deposit locations gleaned from Geoscience Australia's [Identified Mineral Resources database](http://www.ga.gov.au/scientific-topics/minerals/mineral-resources-and-advice/aimr).
 They're available as `data/deposit_locations.csv` and `data/deposit_locations.geo.json` respectively.
 Geoscience Australia also has a nice [poster showing these locations around Australia](http://www.ga.gov.au/webtemp/image_cache/GA6886.pdf).